scharris/sqljson-query/docs/tutorial.md

 }
 ```

-- The `table` property specifies the top (and here the only) table in this JSON output, which is table "drug".
+- The `table` property specifies the top (and here the only) table in this JSON output, which is table `drug`.

 - The `recordCondition` is present to filter the rows of our "drug" table, which can be an arbitrary SQL predicate,